Terms and Conditions for Domain Name Registration (GG/JE)

 8.1 If you make an application on someone else's behalf, you are acting as agent for them and you warrant that you hold continuing authority from them in this respect and you agree to indemnify the Registry in respect of any claim or dispute (including legal, management and incidental costs) arising from any breach or expiry of that authority and agree that the registrant you represent will be liable in respect of any false claim or dispute (including legal, management and incidental costs) that you breached that authority or that the same had expired.

-8.2 When acting as agent you it is a condition (as lawyers use the term) of our agreement that you must notify the applicant of all the terms and conditions and that will provide the applicant with a copy of the current version of the Terms and Conditions as at the date of application.
+8.2 When acting as agent (whether or not you are an Accredited Registrar) it is a Condition (as lawyers use the term) of our agreement that you must notify the applicant of all the terms and conditions and that you must provide the applicant with a copy of the current version of the Terms and Conditions as at the date of application.

-8.3 When you act as an agent, 'Authorised Contact' or 'Billing Contact' you agree that you will be jointly and severally liable with the registrant for payment of all applicable fees and charges.
+8.3 When you act as an agent, including being notified to us that you are an "Administrative Contact" or "Billing Contact", you agree that you will be jointly and severally liable with the registrant for payment of all applicable fees and charges.

 8.4 Upon receipt of an application by the Registry from an agent, both applicant and agent shall be deemed to have had notice of the Terms and Conditions.
 Where an application is made by an agent, any failure by the applicant to be bound by the Terms and Conditions shall entitle the registry to cancel the domain registration and retain any payments made in respect thereof unconditionally, regardless of whether the Registry's database has been altered to show the applicant's registration and/or Name Resolution Service has commenced and no right to refund of any fees shall exist.